-Based on 2013 data, TMB estimates that

-approximately six percent of its workforce will be eligible to retire at the end of calendar year 2014.
-The TMB estimates that over the next five years, twelve percent of the current workforce will be eligible to retire.
+Based on 2015 data, TMB estimates that approximately 8% of its workforce will be eligible to retire at the end of calendar year 2016.
+TMB estimates that over the next five years, 12% of the current workforce will be eligible to retire.